 Step 5: reboot computer and enter BIOS.
 Then, change the mode from IDE to AHCI.

 In the post how to erase private data permanently I have said deleting a file in FAT32 partition just operates root directory and FAT, and deleting a file in NTFS partition operates MFT (mater file table) only.
 That is to say the real data is still saved in the original place until it is overwritten by new data.

 If you get the result DisableDeleteNotify = 0, TRIM has been turned on.
 However, if the number is 1, you need to enable it manually by typing the command: fsutil behavior query | set DisableDeleteNotify = 0.

-4.Turn off Page File or Transfer it to Another Drive
+Method 5: Turn off Page File or Transfer it to Another Drive

 The pagefile.sys file is always located in the partition where Windows is installed, and it may take up several GB hard disk space.
-If your SSD is small like 60GB or less, we highly suggest turning this feature off or transferring page file to another drive, which is in long term good for SSD longevity.
+If your SSD is small like 120GB or less, we highly suggest turning this feature OFF for SSD optimization in Windows 7/8/10, which is in long term good for SSD longevity.

 How to Turn Page File off

 Step 1: right click the "Computer" icon on the desktop and choose "Properties" from the popup menu.